 You can also take a taxi which should be about HK$60-70 from Central.
 You find the Taxi stands also at the Aberdeen Promenade when you are ready to return.

 Many of the city tours offered by operators make a stop here at Aberdeen.
-We like Viator's Hong Kong Island Half-Day Tour, which at US$32 per person is great value and covers a lot of the highlights, it is a great introduction for first-timers.
+We like Viator's Hong Kong Island Half-Day Tour, which at about US$36 per person is great value and covers a lot of the highlights, it is a great introduction for first-timers.

 Hong Kong Island Highlights Half Day Tour.
 This comprehensive half-day tour